by Babu G. Ranganathan

 C.H.
 Spurgeon puts it this way: ""Did you ever regret the absence of the burnt-offering, or the red heifer, of any one of the sacrifices and rites of the Jews?
 Did you ever pine for the feast of tabernacle, or the dedication?
 No, because, though these were like the old heavens and earth to the Jewish believers, they have passed away, and we now live under a new heavens and a new earth, so far as the dispensation of divine teaching is concerned.
 The substance is come, and the shadow has gone: and we do not remember it."
 (Metropolitan Tabernacle Pulpit, vol. xxxvii, p.
 354).

-What about Zechariah 14 where we read that Christ would split the earth in two upon His return?
+What about Zechariah 14 where we read that Christ would split the Mount of Olives in two upon His return?
 Matthew Henry in his famous commentary says that Zechariah 14 is to be interpreted symbolically and spiritually.
 Read what he says in his commentary.

 The context of all of Scripture has to be considered before we say something is symbolic or literal.
 As was mentioned earlier, there are many Old Testament prophecies that have been fulfilled spiritually in the New Testament through the Christian Church (i.e. compare Amos 9:12 with Acts 15:13-19)